Huawei-CPLLab/PyDSL/docs/usage.md

 ```

 Some notes:
 - `MemRef64` is a type that is defined dynamically outside of the compiled function using `MemRefFactory`.
-It specifies a memory region of a single element requiring a dtype of UInt64.
+It specifies a memory region of a single element requiring a `dtype` of `UInt64`.
 - You **must** pass in a Numpy array with the correct type and dimension.
 The function will not accept any other iterables or arrays with the wrong type.
 We cannot cast your array for you as most Numpy casting requires a new copy of the array to be created, which your code would not have a reference of.

 > ⚠️ **WARNING:** DO NOT PASS IN A NUMPY ARRAY WITHOUT HOLDING ONTO AT LEAST ONE REFERENCE OF IT IN PYTHON.